 Truckmount Trouble Shooting Guide : Follow these steps before calling.
 Most options should fix any problems that you may have with your truck mount.
-If you are still having problems please contact your local distributor or Legend Brands directly before contacting Cleaner’s Depot.
+If you are still having problems please contact your local distributor or service at Legend Brands directly before contacting Cleaner’s Depot.

 - LOSS OF SOLUTION PUMP PRESSURE.
 (WITH THE CLEANING TOOL OPEN, THE SOLUTION PRESSURE GAUGE READS BELOW THE NORMAL OPERATING PRESSURE.)

 Water supply is turned off.
 Turn the water supply on or up.
 Check for kinks in the water supply hose.

 Water pump inlet supply line is plugged or drawing air.
 Examine all lines and filters along the water supply path and through the console.
 Remove accumulated debris and replace if required.
 Check for leaks and loose clamps or fittings.
 Tighten any loose fittings or clamps.
 Replace any ruptured hose(s).

 Improper engine speed.
 Using a tachometer, check the engine speed.
 Full throttle engine speed is 3000 RPM.
 Idle engine speed is 1500 RPM.